Understanding Java Memory Leaks and 4 Free Tools For Detection

 YourKit provides several features, such as memory profiling, CPU profiling, and thread analysis, to help you identify performance bottlenecks in your application.
 It also provides a powerful API that allows you to automate common profiling tasks.

-See also Mastering TestNG XML: A Guide to Efficient Testing
+See also Mastering TestNG DataProviders: A Comprehensive Guide

 jprofiler